Saudi Arabia: Economy

-In the 1990s, Saudi Arabia experienced a significant contraction of oil revenues combined with a high rate of population growth.
-Per capita income fell from a high of $11,700 at the height of the oil boom in 1981 to $6,300 in 1998.
-Taking into account the impact of the real oil price changes on the kingdom's real gross domestic income, the real command-basis GDP was computed to be 330.381 billion 1999 USD in 2010.
-Increases in oil prices in the early 2000s helped boost per capita GDP to $17,000 in 2007 dollars (about $7,400 adjusted for inflation), but have declined since oil price drop in mid-2014.

-OPEC (the Organization of Petroleum Exporting Countries) limits its members' oil production based on their "proven reserves."
+The Organization of Petroleum Exporting Countries (OPEC) limits its members' oil production based on their "proven reserves".
 Saudi Arabia's published reserves have shown little change since 1980, with the main exception being an increase of about 100 Goilbbl between 1987 and 1988.
 Matthew Simmons has suggested that Saudi Arabia is greatly exaggerating its reserves and may soon show production declines (see peak oil).

 From 2003 to 2013, "several key services" were privatized—municipal water supply, electricity, telecommunications—and parts of education and health care, traffic control and car accident reporting were also privatized.
 According to Arab News columnist Abdel Aziz Aluwaisheg, "in almost every one of these areas, consumers have raised serious concerns about the performance of these privatized entities."
-The Tadawul All Share Index (TASI) of the Saudi stock exchange peaked at 16,712.64 in 2005, and closed at 8,535.60, at the end of 2013.
 In November 2005, Saudi Arabia was approved as a member of the World Trade Organization.
 Negotiations to join had focused on the degree to which Saudi Arabia is willing to increase market access to foreign goods and in 2000, the government established the Saudi Arabian General Investment Authority to encourage foreign direct investment in the kingdom.
 Saudi Arabia maintains a list of sectors in which foreign investment is prohibited, but the government plans to open some closed sectors such as telecommunications, insurance, and power transmission/distribution over time.
 The government has also made an attempt at "Saudizing" the economy, replacing foreign workers with Saudi nationals with limited success.